angelolimeta/svgliteForAffinity/README.md

 # svgliteForAffinity

-### Export svg plots in R for Affinity Designer
+## Export svg plots in R for Affinity Designer

-I noticed that ggsave function in R used to save plots in svg format are loaded incorrectly in Affinity Designer due to inproper formatting.
+I noticed that the ggsave function in R used to save plots in svg format are loaded incorrectly in Affinity Designer due to inproper formatting.

 For example, the following plot: